larek22/BDlaw/README.md

 ## Usage

 1. Open the **Settings** tab to review model names, Qdrant settings, and chunking parameters.
 Save any changes and optionally run the OpenAI/Qdrant tests.
+   * When targeting **Qdrant Cloud**, set the Qdrant URL to the HTTPS endpoint (for example, `https://<cluster-id>.cloud.qdrant.io`) and paste the API key provided by Qdrant.
+The app will require the key for HTTPS endpoints and automatically log which host is used.
 2. Switch to the **Ingest** tab, add documents, choose whether to rebuild the collection, and click **Create Vector DB**.
 Progress appears in the log pane.
 3. After ingestion, go to the **Ask** tab, enter a question, and click **Search & Answer**.
 Answers include citations, and sources display highlighted query terms.